allenleetc/duotrax-fixerrors/README.md

 Just git clone or download the repo.
 In Matlab, navigate to <DuoTraxFixErrors>/fixerrors and type 'fixerrors'.

+### Open Issues ###
+* When trx with wingtracking are supplied, "Flip Orientations" does not do anything intelligent with the wing fields .wing_anglel, .wing_angler, etc. These remain unchanged.

 ### Startup ###

 On startup, you will be asked to specify the following files/information: